 We expect board directors to be able to devote sufficient time to fulfil their duties, including to build and maintain a good understanding of the company and to fully absorb and be able to challenge the information presented to them by management.
-We will consider recommending voting against a director who has missed a material number of board meetings without a satisfactory explanation, such as illness or compassionate leave, being disclosed to shareholders.
 As a broad guideline, we do not support directors holding more than five directorships at public companies and in this context, we consider a non-executive chair role to be roughly equivalent to two directorships.

 Whether a director may be over-committed depends on a range of factors beyond the number of other roles they hold, including the size and complexity of the company and additional responsibilities, such as being a committee chair.
-We consider that certain industries such as banking (due to its business model and regulatory complexity) and multi-site operating companies such as international mining (due to the need for site visits) require more time commitment.
+We consider that certain industries such as banking (due to its business model and regulatory complexity) and multi-site operating companies such as international mining (due to the need for site visits) require more time commitment, and therefore we reduce our threshold for someone being over-committed.
+For each company and director we will consider the nature of the company and each of their roles in determining whether we believe there to be a risk of over-commitment issues.
+We are likely to recommend a vote against any director we believe to be over-committed and where we do not gain sufficient reassurance from the company that the time commitments are able to be managed effectively or the director will step down from one or more posts in the near future.